SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-24-trump-polit-targets.md

 ideological score.
 It looks like he's imposed some limits on the vertical axis, to limit agency size to 1,000 to 1,000,000, so our plot shows a bit more at the top and bottom.
 But other than that, we reach pretty much the same conclusion:
 - DOGE firings look like they have little relationship to agency size.
+(The red/purple dots are about evenly distributed, vertically.)
 - DOGE firings do, on the other hand, look like they are politically targeted on agencies that federal managers characterized as more liberal in outlook.
-(Most of the red dots are on the left.
+(Most of the red/purple dots are on the left.
 The 2 purple dots that got a double-tap of layoffs and targeting for dismantling are USAID and CFPB, predictably.)

 <a href="{{ site.baseurl }}/assets/2025-02-24-trump-polit-targets-Annual_Budget_USD-ideology-firings.png"><img src="{{ site.baseurl }}/assets/2025-02-24-trump-polit-targets-Annual_Budget_USD-ideology-firings-thumb.jpg" width="400" height="200" alt="Agency budget vs ideology score, colored by DOGE firings/dismantling, showing clear bias against lefty agencies, but no relation to budget." title="Agency budget vs ideology score, colored by DOGE firings/dismantling, showing clear bias against lefty agencies, but no relation to budget." style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Here's a similar plot, where the vertical axis is the agency budget on a log scale, and the horizontal axis is the ideological score of the agency.
 Again, a similar conclusion:
 - DOGE firings look like they have little relationship to agency budget.
+(The red/purple dots are about evenly distributed, vertically.)
 - DOGE firings do, on the other hand, look like they are politically targeted on agencies that federal managers characterized as more liberal in outlook.
+(Most of the red/purple dots are on the left.)

-So they're _not_ going after the "big game" in terms of staff or budget, as one would expect if they were sincere about saving money: that's where the money is _spent._
-Instead, it looks like they're just on a witch hunt to burn down stuff they dislike.
+So they're _not_ going after the "big game" in terms of staff or budget, as one would expect if they were sincere about saving money: that's where the money is _spent,_ so that's where you should look to _save._ Instead, it looks like they're just on a witch hunt to burn down stuff they personally dislike.

 ### More Objectively: Is It _Statistically Significantly_ Suspicious?